How to Get Into American University: Acceptance Rate and Strategies

-Given that American University is a now a very selective institution, it is important for prospective AU students to have:
+Given that American University is now a very selective institution, we will touch on the following topics:

 • American University’s ED acceptance rate